-Dr. Patrick D. Gerstenberger, Dr. Steven R. Christensen, Dr. Stuart B. Saslow or Dr. Emily K. Ward and his or her nurses and assistants, and a certified nurse anesthetist (CRNA), are authorized to perform:
+Dr. Patrick D. Gerstenberger, Dr. Steven R. Christensen, or Dr. Stuart B. Saslow and his or her assistants are authorized to perform:

 Colonoscopy - Examination of the large intestine, and often a portion of the lower small intestine, with a flexible tube passed through the anus.